Attentional-Biased Stochastic Gradient Descent: Attentional-biased SGD with Momentum (ABSGD)

-In this subsection, we explain ABSGD by connecting it to the framework of DRO.
-In particular, given $n$ training samples $\{\z_1, \ldots, \z_n\}$ we consider the following information-regularized DRO formulation
+In the next subsection, we will show that ABSGD converges to a stationary solution of two robust optimization problems depending on whether $\lambda$ is positive or negative.
+In particular, given $n$ training samples $\{\z_1, \ldots, \z_n\}$ we consider the following min-max and min-min robust optimization:

-Note that unlike many existing studies of DRO that regularizes $\p$ by a constraint, we use the KL divergence between $\p$ and the uniform probabilities $1/n$ as regularization function to regularize $\p$, where $\lambda$ is the regulariztion parameter.

-\paragraph{Robustness of DRO.} The DRO framework can be understood as a way of addressing domain adaptation.
-In particular, the empirical uniform distribution over training examples $\{\z_1, \ldots, \z_n\}$ does not necessarily represent the distribution in testing data.
-Hence by introducing the non-uniform probabilities $\p$ we can capture the domain shift between training data and the testing data.
-There is an interesting observation regarding $\lambda$.
-When $\lambda=\infty$, then $p_i = 1/n$ and the above problem becomes the standard empirical risk minimization problem:
+where $\tau>0$ and $\Delta_n$ is a simplex.
+In the Appendix, we show that $F^{(1)}_\tau(\w) = \tau \log \frac{1}{n}\sum_i \exp(L(\w; \z_i)/\tau) + r(\w)$ and $F^{(2)}_\tau(\w) = - \tau \log\frac{1}{n} \sum_i \exp(-L(\w; \z_i)/\tau) + r(\w)$.
+Similar min-max and min-min formulations have been considered in the literature under the framework of tilting log-likelihood~\citep{10.1093/biomet/87.2.453}.
+Recently, there is some renaissance of solving the min-max and min-min formulation in machine learning.
+For example, the min-max formulation~(\ref{eqn:pd-KL}) is also closely related to distributionally robust optimization~\citep{namkoong2017variance} with a difference that a regularization is imposed on $\p$ instead of a constraint function.
+The min-min formulation has been considered in~\citep{DBLP:journals/corr/abs-2104-01493} for tackling noisy data.
+Recently, the titled risk functions $F^{(1)}_\tau(\w)$ and $F^{(2)}_\tau(\w)$ have been also studied in~\citep{li2021tilted}.
+We describe the difference between ABSGD and the algorithm in~\citep{li2021tilted} in detail in section~\ref{sec:convergence-analysis}.

-When $\lambda=0$, then $\p$ has only one component equal to $1$ that corresponds to the data with largest loss value, and the problem becomes the maximal loss minimization:

-The above maximal loss minimization has been studied for learning with imbalanced data~\cite{shalev2016minimizing}.
+By considering the explicit $\tau\sum_ip_i\log(np_i)$ regularizer in the two DRO formulations, our algorithm is applicable to solving the min-max objective~(\ref{eqn:pd-KL}) by setting $\lambda=\tau$ and the min-min objective~(\ref{eqn:minpd-KL}) by setting $\lambda=-\tau$.
+When $\tau=+\infty$, $p_i = 1/n$ according to the close form solution derived in Eqn~(\ref{eqn:p_i}).
+Then above DRO objectives, Eqn~(\ref{eqn:pd-KL}) and~(\ref{eqn:minpd-KL}), become the standard empirical risk minimization problem: $\min_{\w\in\R^d}\frac{1}{n}\sum_{i=1}^nL(\w; \z_i)+ r(\w)$.
+When $\tau = 0$, then $\p$ has only one component equal to $1$ that corresponds to the data with largest loss value for Eqn~(\ref{eqn:pd-KL}) and the data with smallest loss value for Eqn~(\ref{eqn:minpd-KL}).
+Hence, when $\tau \rightarrow 0$, DRO objective~(\ref{eqn:pd-KL}) becomes the maximal loss minimization: $\min_{\w\in\R^d}\max_{i}L(\w; \z_i) + r(\w)$.
+And when $\tau \rightarrow 0$, DRO objective~(\ref{eqn:minpd-KL}) becomes the minimal loss minimization: $\min_{\w\in\R^d}\min_{i}L(\w; \z_i) + r(\w)$.
+The above maximal loss minimization has been studied for learning with imbalanced data~\citep{shalev2016minimizing}.
 It was shown theoretically to yield better generalization performance than empirical risk minimization for imbalanced data.
-However, the maximal loss minimization is sensitive to outliers or noise.
-Hence, by varying the value of $\lambda$ we can enjoy balanced robustness to the imbalanced data and outliers or noise.
+However, the maximal loss minimization is sensitive to outliers.
+Hence, by varying the value of $\tau$ we can enjoy the balanced robustness between the imbalanced data and outliers.